-If you are just getting started with SMS marketing, it's important to have a grasp on the compliance laws governing this marketing channel.
-As with email, to avoid spam violations, it’s important to understand what spam is, as well as the laws that regulate telemarketing spam (TCPA) and the organizations that help protect consumers from spam (CTIA).
+When getting started with SMS marketing, it's important to have a grasp on the compliance laws governing this channel.
+As with email, to avoid spam violations, it’s important to understand what spam is, the laws that regulate telemarketing spam (TCPA), and the organizations that protect consumers from spam (CTIA).
 Please note that Klaviyo cannot provide legal advice regarding US SMS compliance laws, and if you have questions about any of the points outlined in this guide, we recommend contacting legal counsel.

-Additionally, text messaging laws vary by country, and the laws covered in this guide are specifically around US laws, as SMS is currently only available for US-based audiences.
-If your business is located in another country, or you have customers in other countries, you will want to ensure you follow all applicable laws and SMS legal requirements in the areas where you do business.
+Text messaging laws vary by country.
+The laws covered in this guide are specifically around US laws.
+If your business is located in another country, or you have customers in other countries, follow all SMS laws and legal requirements in the areas where you do business.

 SMS Compliance Guidelines

-While, as mentioned, we do recommend that you consult an attorney to ensure that your policies comply with US SMS laws, there are some guidelines you can follow to ensure that you're compliant:
+While we recommend that you consult an attorney to ensure that your text messaging program and policies comply with US SMS laws and carrier guidelines, there are some general guidelines and best practices you can follow:

-- Always obtain express consent before texting anybody.
+Always obtain express consent before texting anybody.
 Even if they have opted into your email list and you have their phone number from a signup form, this does not mean they consent to receive text messages from you.
 The consent you obtain must contain explicit language indicating that the individual agrees to receive recurring marketing messages at the mobile phone number they provided you, that your messages may involve the use of an automatic telephone dialing system or "autodialer," and that consent is not a condition of any purchase.

-It's important to provide an automated way for them to opt-out at any time.
-This can be as simple as replying ‘stop’ to a text message that you sent them.
+It's important to provide an automated way for recipients to opt out at any time.
+This can be as simple as replying "stop" to a text message that you sent them.
 Think of this as a way to "unsubscribe" from text marketing.
 Opt-out instructions should be provided at regular intervals and at least once per month.
 Certain carriers like T-Mobile also recommend providing explicit opt out instructions in every fifth message.

-You must be clear about what they’re opting into.
+You must be clear about what subscribers opting into.
 If they’re opting in to receive shipping confirmations, don’t send them marketing collateral about unrelated products they haven’t purchased.

 - Avoid acronyms and shorthand because not everyone will be savvy to common acronyms that you may use in text conversations (e.g., "lol" or "lmk").